dansingerman/app-engine-headers/README.md

 # App Engine Headders

-This is a trivial Google app engine application that is the server side counterpart to https://github.com/dansingerman/jQuery-Browser-Language
+This is a trivial Google App Engine application that is the server side counterpart to https://github.com/dansingerman/jQuery-Browser-Language

 You can use it to retrieve any http request headers via JSONP.